dreb11/hello-world/README.md

 # hello-world

-Hi, I'm totally new to the world of programing.
+Hi, I'm totally new to the world of programming.
 My goal for now is to learn more about Python and how to use it.